How to Prevent Overscheduling Your Employees

 Offer incentives

-Prepare for staff change
+Prepare for staffing changes

-Employees move from one job to another for different reasons.
-However, you can lessen the effects of turnover by implementing several employee retention tips such as communicating last-minute changes in advance, being clear about expectations, and building trust between you and your staff.
+Employees move from one job to another for different reasons; however, you can lessen the effects of turnover by implementing several employee retention tips, such as communicating last-minute changes in advance, being clear about expectations, and building trust between you and your staff.

 Conclusion to Preventing Overscheduling